Connect with others who understand.

 Written by Aiden Lindow

-Rheumatoid arthritis (RA) is a chronic autoimmune disease with common symptoms such as inflammation of the joints (particularly in the hands and feet) leading to pain and stiffness.
-Aside from joint symptoms, stomach bloating and other gastrointestinal (GI) problems such as constipation and diarrhea are prevalent among people with RA.
-As one myRAteam member wrote, “I’ve been dealing with a constant bloated feeling, stomach pains that come and go (especially when I eat), and I also flip flop between having constipation or diarrhea.”
+As one myRAteam member wrote, “I’ve been dealing with a constant bloated feeling, stomach pains that come and go (especially when I eat), and I also flip-flop between having constipation or diarrhea.”

-It’s important to discuss stomach problems with your doctor, even if they seem minor.
-People with RA are at an increased risk of developing GI issues.
+Since people with RA are at an increased risk of developing GI issues, it’s important to discuss stomach problems with your doctor, even if they seem minor.
 Treating digestive arthritis symptoms early is one of the best ways to prevent them from worsening and to protect your health and overall wellness.

 What Does Stomach Bloating in Rheumatoid Arthritis Feel Like?

-Stomach bloating can be an uncomfortable and difficult symptom of RA.
+Rheumatoid arthritis stomach bloating can be an uncomfortable and difficult symptom of RA.
 Many myRAteam members have shared their struggles.
-One myRAteam member wrote that they “have an upset stomach, bloating, and gas.”
+One myRAteam member wrote, “Heartburn, upset stomach, bloating, and puking have been one of the main things that might be a side effect of my RA.”

 GI problems can be especially distressing when dealing with other RA symptoms.
 As another member shared, “I’ve been having terrible stomach problems.
 Burning, heartburn, upset stomach, bloating.
 Wish it would calm down, along with all the joint pain.
 Anyone else have this?”

 Stomach bloating can also cause uncertainty for people living with RA.
-One member deliberated between different potential causes of their stomach issues: “Bad weekend with stomach pain, bloating, and cramps.
+One member considered different potential causes of their stomach issues: “Bad weekend with stomach pain, bloating, and cramps.
 It was better this morning, but I know something is not right.
-Might be a hernia, might be diverticulitis."
+Might be a hernia, might be diverticulitis.”

 What Causes Stomach Bloating in Rheumatoid Arthritis?